ahmedelshaikh20/RequestMaster/README.md

 # UI Screens

-I built the UI with Jetpack compose I built only 2 screens one for executing requests and one for listing all of them
+I built the UI with Jetpack compose I built only 2 screens one for executing requests and one for listing all of the logs.

+For each screen, I created one data class as screen state and one sealed class for holding all possible events in the app.

 |                   Main Screen                        |                   Logs Screen                      |
 |:----------------------------------------------------:|:--------------------------------------------------:|